wimtie/JUnitdiff/README.md

 JUnitdiff
 =========

-Jenkins plugin to email diff of JUnit
+Jenkins plugin to email diff of JUnit test runs instead of all failing tests.